 This is one of the most common questions on the earth.
-The answer to this will be completely dependent on the individual and their person and financial situations.
-One of the best pieces of advise out there is to use the 28/36 rule that says no more than 28% of your pre-income tax should be used on a mortgage and no more than 36% should be used on debt in general.
+The answer to this will be completely dependent on the individual and their personal and financial situations.
+One of the best pieces of advice out there is to use the 28/36 rule that says no more than 28% of your pre-income tax should be used on a mortgage and no more than 36% should be used on debt in general.

 This typically depends on two main factors.
 First, your credit score.
 The higher a credit score, the better terms a lender will give you.
 The second factor is market conditions.